-The core concepts in Hierarchical Temporal Memory (HTM) theory were first described in this book titled On Intelligence, which was written by Jeff Hawkins with the help of Sandra Blakeslee.
+The core concepts in our cortical theory were first described in this book titled On Intelligence, which was written by Jeff Hawkins with Sandra Blakeslee.
 This book still provides background and a great introduction to our theory, though many of the ideas in chapter 6 (“How the Cortex Works”) are currently being revised.

 Buy Book: Purchase on Amazon

 Note: This book refers to the HTM learning algorithm as the Cortical Learning Algorithm, or CLA; we have recently decided to sunset this term as our technology has evolved.

 About the authors

 Jeff is an engineer, serial entrepreneur, scientist, inventor and author.
 His life-long interest in neuroscience and theories of the neocortex has driven his passion for building a technology based on neocortical theory.
 Previously, he founded two mobile computing companies, Palm and Handspring, and is the architect of many computing products such as the PalmPilot and Treo smartphone.
 In 2002, he founded the Redwood Neuroscience Institute, a scientific institute focused on understanding how the neocortex processes information.
 The institute is currently located at U.C.
 Berkeley.
 In 2004 Jeff wrote the book, On Intelligence, which outlines Hierarchical Temporal Memory (HTM) and describes progress on understanding the neocortex.

 Jeff earned his B.S. in Electrical Engineering from Cornell University in 1979.
 He was elected to the National Academy of Engineering in 2003.